 Some apartment complexes have done a great job with soundproofing so this issue is minimized in them.
 Unfortunately, when budgets are tight, sound control is among the expenses to be cut.
 Sound control is significantly more important to the long-term happiness of a resident, but it rarely makes the priority list of apartment hunters.

 You may not be able to completely eliminate noise as most of this is controlled by the sound control features of the building itself.
-You can, however, take measures to help minimize it, giving you more peace and quiet in your apartment.
-Here they are –
+You can, however, take measures to help minimize the likeliness of your apartment transmitting noise:

 Add Rugs